Table of Contents

 9. Monitor and optimise

-Additional feed optimisations can occur through segmenting products into different campaigns based on performance so you can focus on your top performers, see what you can be doing with your okay performers, and see if you can get any life out of poor performers.
+Additional feed optimisations can occur through segmenting products into different campaigns based on performance (and other Google Ads optimisation approaches) so you can focus on your top performers, see what you can be doing with your okay performers, and see if you can get any life out of poor performers.

 Google Shopping best practices